-Over 5,000 acres of reserved forest was destroyed as around one million Rohingya refugees took shelter at Kutupalong in Cox's Bazar's Ukhiya Upazila.
+Over 5,000 acres of reserved forest was destroyed as around one million Rohingya refugees took shelter in Ukhiya and Teknaf Upazila under Cox's Bazar district.

-Apart from clearing forest for the camp, refugees need to cut trees for fuelwood, further shrinking elephant habitats.
+Apart from clearing forest for the camp, refugees needed to cut trees for fuelwood, further shrinking elephant habitats.

 At least 15 Rohingya people were killed as migrating elephants ravaged through the camps in the last two years.

 UNHCR and the International Union for Conservation of Nature (IUCN) set up a 'Tusk force' to protect refugees and elephants.